47degrees/fp-with-arrow-videos/Kleisli.md

 The andThen function composes the Kleisli output.
-We have different ways to use andThen,
-It can be used with another Kleisli like the flatMap function.
+We have different ways to use andThen, it can be used with another Kleisli like the flatMap function.

 ---